Overview of Nationwide Home Insurance

 Nationwide is one of the few companies that does not place a monetary limit on this coverage, but instead it will pay for the actual loss sustained, up to the limit on the Dwelling amount.

-As is often the case, the medical payments coverage mirrors the liability coverage, and Nationwide lets you choose from $1,000 to $5,000.
+As is often the case, the medical payments coverage mirrors the liability coverage, and Nationwide lets you choose from options in the range of $1,000 to $5,000.

 Nationwide offers several extra options for your home insurance policy, reflecting the fact that it is a top-ten home insurer with substantial resources behind them.
 Some of these extras can't be added to the policy online; you will need to call to get them added to your policy.

-The identity theft recovery option can be added for protection up to $25,000, and includes free credit monitoring and assistance if fraud has occurred.
+The identity theft recovery option includes free credit monitoring, cybercrime tracking, and assistance if fraud has occurred.

-This covers repair or replacement to expensive home appliances, such as furnaces.
-You can add it to your home insurance policy to get coverage up to $50,000 per occurrence, with a $500 deductible.
+If available, this will cover repair or replacement to expensive home appliances, such as furnaces.
+You can add it to your home insurance policy to get coverage up to $100,000 per occurrence, with a $500 deductible.

-If you choose to add this protection, you can get the protection in a wide range of coverage levels, from $5,000 up to $100,000.
+If you choose to add this protection, you can get the protection in a wide range of coverage levels.